utdata/icj-setting-up/macintosh-02.md

 # Macintosh Part 2: Installing Node.js setup

-Hold off on these directions until we get to that part of the semester.
+Hold off on this until we get to this part later in the semester.

 ## Checking xcode